Yoshimi Battles the Pink Robots, Pt. 1

 "Yoshimi Battles the Pink Robots Pt.
 1" is a song by the American alternative rock band The Flaming Lips, released as the second single taken from their 2002 album Yoshimi Battles the Pink Robots.
 It reached #18 in the UK Singles Chart as the highest-charting single from the album, after which the band made its debut appearance on Top of the Pops.

 It is also a playable song in Rock Band 3 and Fantasia: Music Evolved with 2 remixes: Mumbai and Grimecraft.
-It is also one of the band's most popular songs they've played live, and it usually is accompanied by a massive sing along at Coyne's urging.
+It is also one of the band's most popular songs they have played live, and it usually is accompanied by a sing along at Coyne's urging.
 During a concert in early 2014, Miley Cyrus and Coyne appeared on stage and sang the song together.